Recover at Route 50 CrossFit

 We recommend keeping the sauna and ice bath units physically close together to minimize any delay between switching, which will ensure maximum benefits with minimum discomfort.

-In general, keep your sauna sessions between 12 - 15 minutes and no more than five minutes in the cold plunge tub.
+In general, keep your sauna sessions between 12 - 15 minutes and no more than five minutes.

-You can alternate between the sauna and cold plunge for 2-3 cycles, depending on your comfort and tolerance levels.
+You can alternate between sauna sessions and rest periods for 2–3 cycles, depending on your comfort and tolerance levels.

 You can take ice baths and saunas daily if you wish, but if you’re just starting, aim for two to three times a week.